the fastest

 - MPG

 Interestingly, the hybrid C3 Aircross is actually the most expensive of the bunch.
-No matter what spec you go for you’ll pay £750 more for the hybrid versus the EV, but it’s an excellent little powertrain.
+No matter what spec you go for you’ll pay a decent chunk more for the hybrid versus the EV (before any government helpers) - but it’s an excellent little powertrain to justify the cost.

 Despite only being a 48V setup it’ll run in all-electric mode for a surprising amount of time.
 The teeny electric motor whines away but does a good job of making the Aircross feel reasonably nippy off the line.
 Citroen actually reckons almost 50 per cent of your urban driving will be done without waking the petrol engine.